jackyzha0/quartz/docs/plugins/RemoveDrafts.md

   - plugin/filter
 ---

 This plugin is designed to filter out draft content from the publishing pipeline, so only finalized content is made available.
 It operates by checking the `draft` flag in the frontmatter of each file.
-When it's set to `true`, the content is filtered out.
+See [[private pages]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.